meraccos/meraccos/README.md

-Hi there!
-I'm Meraj, an aspiring robotics engineer with a passion in the fields of robotics and reinforcement learning.
-I have experience in simulation environments, control algorithms, and UAV systems.
-Don't hesitate to reach out if you have any questions or are interested in working together!

 Hi, I'm Meraj!
 I'm currently focusing on reinforcement learning and robotics, especially in the context of UAVs.
 I enjoy working on autonomous systems and simulation environments.
-I appreciate the open-source community and love collaborating on interesting projects.
 Feel free to reach out if you want to work together or discuss any of my repos!

 ![](https://komarev.com/ghpvc/?username=meraccos)